-$^{(1) \}quad \hbox{Calculated as \$} \qquad \hbox{million in common stock plus \$} \qquad \hbox{million in additional paid-in capital.}$
+(1) Calculated as \$14,772,000 in common stock plus \$80,412,000 in additional paid-in capital.

-In addition, if the underwriters' option to purchase additional shares is exercised in full, the number of shares of common stock held by existing shareholders will be further reduced to % of the total number of shares of common stock to be outstanding upon the completion of this offering, and the number of shares of common stock held by investors participating in this offering will be further increased to shares or % of the total number of shares of common stock to be outstanding upon the completion of this offering.
+Sales by the selling shareholder in this offering will cause the number of shares held by existing shareholders to be reduced to 14,091,520, or 80.7% of the total number of shares of our common stock outstanding following the completion of this offering, and will increase the number of shares held by new investors to 3,380,000, or 19.3% of the total number of shares outstanding following the completion of this offering.